-Explore Valentine’s Day science with a candy heart oobleck activity.
+Explore Valentine’s Day science with a fun candy heart oobleck activity.
 Once you learn how to make oobleck, you won’t be able to stop!
 Not only is homemade oobleck an awesome science project to explore non-Newtonian fluids (read more about that below), it’s an incredible sensory play recipe for kids who really love to dig in and explore with their sense of touch.
-This heart filled oobleck is sure to be a hit for simple science at home or in the classroom this month.

 Candy Hearts Oobleck Science Activity